 - It is possible to hire a skilled pro for a lower average hourly/fixed rate, than on vetted platforms.

-- Freelancer is good in many things but customer service and protection from scammers.
-Which means that if you fall victim to a scam (rather numerous on this website, to be honest), it can take you forever to get help from the support team.
+- The Freelancer job site is good in many things but customer service and protection from scammers.
+This means that if you fall victim to a scam (rather numerous on this website, to be honest), it can take you forever to get help from the support team.

 A preliminary conclusion for all those who want a quick answer: